Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Introduction

 \item We investigate the outage performance of the GF user and the analytical expression for the exact OP is derived.
 We also analyze the asymptotic OP and the achievable diversity orders in the higher-signal-to-noise ratio (SNR) region to obtain more insights.
 The results demonstrate that no-zero diversity order can be achieved only under stringent conditions on users' quality of service requirements.

-\item We propose an efficient dynamic power allocation (DPA) scheme to guarantee no floor without any conditions on users' target rates.
+\item An efficient Dynamic Power Allocation (DPA) scheme is proposed to guarantee no floor without any conditions on users' target rates.
 The analytical expressions for the exact and asymptotic OP of the GF user with the DPA scheme are derived.
-The results demonstrate there is no OP floor for all the users' target rates when the DPA scheme is utilized.
+The results demonstrate no OP floor for all the users' target rates when the DPA scheme is utilized.

+\item Monte Carlo simulation results are presented to validate the correctness of the derived analytical expressions and demonstrate the effects of the UAV's location and altitude on the OP of the GF user.

+\item Relative to \cite{DingZ2021TCOM} - \cite{LuH2022TWC} wherein the performance of the uplink NOMA-aided SGF systems was investigated, the transmit power and the Channel State Information (CSI) of GB users must be known at the GF user to realize the power control.
+This work studied the performance of the downlink NOMA-aided SGF systems, where the power allocation is utilized at the base station and the GF user need not know the CSI of the GB user.

 \end{enumerate}